iotempire/iotempower/doc/quickstart-pi.rst

   you should now see your filesystem inside the IoT-test folder, listing a ``node1``-folder, a ``README.rst`` and a ``system.conf`` file.
 For now, ignore a potential second file panel to the right, we will first just concentrate here on the active panel.
+You can also right-click and open the pages in new tabs, so you can keep the overview page open for later.

-- Check out the content of README.rst using the view button or view in the context menu (and exiting the view again with Escape or the x in the upper right corner).
+- In the Cloudcmd filesystem view, check out the content of README.rst using the view button or view in the context menu (and exiting the view again with Escape or the x in the upper right corner).